What Is a Friend?

 Where Can I Meet New Friends?

 You might have heard the saying "There are no strangers, just friends you haven't met yet."
 Friends are everywhere.
-Start by looking around your classroom — think about which kids you'd like to play with at recess.
-Other places you might find friends:
+Start by looking around your classroom or in the cafeteria.
+Other places you might find friends include:

 - school clubs, sports, and music groups